thecloudexplorers/bicep-modules/src/iac/az-modules/az-resources/Microsoft.Resources/resourcegroup/README.md

 ## Purpose
-This module provision an Azure Resource Groups.
+This module provision an Azure Resource Group.

 ## Requirements